 Wash Your Hands!, P-01710 (PDF) outlines five steps needed to thoroughly wash your hands.

-Keeping Backyard Poultry - CDC, includes information on reducing the likelihood of a Salmonella infection while raising backyard poultry.
+Keeping Backyard Poultry - CDC (Centers for Disease Control and Prevention, includes information on reducing the likelihood of a Salmonella infection while raising backyard poultry.

 Healthy People Healthy Pets - CDC, contains information on the health benefits of pets and disease risks.